Expert Fiberglass Insulation Installation for Attics by Perrault Construction

 What is blown in insulation?

-Blown-in insulation is a type of insulation material, typically made from fiberglass or cellulose, that is blown into attics or walls using specialized equipment.
-It effectively fills gaps and provides excellent thermal resistance, enhancing energy efficiency in homes.
+Blown-in insulation is a type of insulation material that is installed by blowing loose fibers, typically fiberglass or cellulose, into attics and wall cavities.
+This method provides excellent coverage and helps improve energy efficiency in homes.

 How much is blown in insulation?

-The cost of blown-in insulation varies based on factors such as the type of material and the size of the area being insulated.
-On average, homeowners can expect to pay between $1.50 to $3.00 per square foot for installation.
+The cost of blown-in insulation varies depending on factors such as the type of material, the size of the area being insulated, and local labor rates.
+On average, homeowners can expect to pay between $1.00 to $2.50 per square foot.

 How much blown insulation in attic?